-Note: The PowerLite 7000XB and PowerLite 5000XB projectors are not compatible with a cable TV-style F connector.
+Note: The PowerLite 7000 projector is not compatible with a cable TV-style F connector.

 You can connect the projector to both an S-Video and a composite video source at the same time.
 However, the projector automatically selects the S-Video as the video source.
 To display composite video, first disconnect the S-Video source.